 Why The Medical Establishment Keeps Ignoring The Real Cause Of Osteoporosis.
-(Plus 4 Mainstream Studies That Confirm They’re Dead Wrong!) - Save Our Bones
+(Plus 4 Mainstream Studies That Confirm They’re Dead Wrong!)

 As Savers know, osteoporosis is not a disease.
-It’s the result of chronic acidosis in the body that depletes buffering reserves, forcing the calcium in bones to be utilized to alkalize the plasma pH.
+It’s mainly the result of chronic acidosis in the body that depletes buffering reserves, forcing the calcium in bones to be utilized to alkalize the plasma pH.
 The ‘modern’ diet, loaded with acidifying and inflammatory foods and toxins, are the typical culprits.

 Unfortunately, this simple truth is lost on a health system that’s driven by pharmaceutical ‘solutions’ instead of dietary and lifestyle changes.
 Yet the correct information has been available for decades; it’s simply been ignored (and continues to be ignored) by the Medical Establishment which is influenced by Big Pharma to push synthetic drugs that at best, cover up symptoms.